 3. Habits and lifestyle: by switching off our electrical gadgets and establishing a sleep routine we can signal to our bodies that it's time to go to bed.

 4. Mood and stress: stress makes sleep difficult and when we are tired we are more easily stressed.
 Beat the stress-sleep cycle by making sleep a priority.

 5. Bedroom: make sure that your bedroom is a haven of peace.
 Keep it cool, dark and quiet as much as possible.

 SLEEP APNEA DURING MENOPAUSE

+Snoring is more common during the menopausal years and also more severe.
 Another breathing related sleep problem is sleep apnea.
 Sleep apnea means that your breathing stops and starts during the sleep which makes sleeping difficult and our sleep quality suffer as a result.
 If you think that you might suffer from sleep apnea you should contact your doctor as more health problems can develop if it’s left untreated.

-Actions that can help alleviate the condition range from using breathing devices that open up the airways to lifestyle changes such as losing weight (there is a close link between over-weight and sleep apnea) as well as changing sleep position.
+Actions that can help alleviate the condition range from using breathing devices that open up the airways to lifestyle changes such as losing weight (there is a close link between over-weight and sleep apnea) as well as changing sleep positions.

 What we wear to sleep can make a real difference to our sleep quality and duration.
 To alleviate hot flashes use breathable sleepwear that prevents heat build up.
 Dagsmejan's menopause nightwear is not only 6-8x more breathable than cotton.
 It also helps to cool you down through evaporative cooling and keeps you dry through moisture wicking.
 Made of the finest natural fibres, Dagsmejan is the best menopause pajamas to keep the ideal sleeping temperature night by night.